I need help to fix my blog – do you? Have you been wondering where to start?

 I spent time building a general social media audience and spammed them with my posts.
 I was not interacting with and helping others.
 As a result, most of the platforms did not share my posts with followers simply because we did not interact with each other.

-Having a range of topics covered about me and how I was trying to build my online business was really like writing a journal.
+A range of topics about me and how I was trying to build my online business was like writing a journal, not creating a niche.
+Your audience is your niche.

-Once upon a time, many blogs were like this, but today social media has become the place to share your story in this style.
-These topics were not about how to help people which leads me to my next point.
+Once upon a time, many blogs were journals, but today social media has become the place to share your story in this style.
+Topics need to be about how to help people which leads me to my next point.

 I was not helping anyone – I was trying to make money from them.

-I wrote a lot of posts on slightly different topics, however, the main point of the topic was to share an affiliate link to a website that was helping me build my blog.
+I wrote a lot of posts on slightly different ways to approach a topic.
+However, the main point of the post was to share an affiliate link to a website that was helping me build my blog.

 I did not check every post thoroughly for spelling and grammar mistakes.
 I would apply spell check and I know that there are some variations in spelling between different countries, but many mistakes were simply the placement of the incorrect word.